TinyCircuits/Thumby-Website/docs/FAQ.md

 **Can I change the audio and brightness?**

 Yes!
 Turn on the Thumby, scroll down once to the 'GAMES' menu and right once to view the 'SETTINGS'.
-Here you can press the DPAD down button to the setting you want to alter and press either red action button to change the setting mode:
+Here you can press the d-pad down button to the setting you want to alter and press either red action button to change the setting mode:

 * Audio: On/Off
 * Brightness: Mid/Hi/Low     *-- Note: we couldn't fit the whole word Brightness on the screen, so it reads as just Brite*